Advice to Speaker denied

 But Speaker David Carter was not one of them.

-Next story in Political: Labour housing plan won't lower prices
+Next story in Politics: Labour housing plan won't lower prices

 Copyright © 2013, Radio New Zealand